Friday, May 29, 2026

 What’s Next for Fashion Media

-The future may see a hybrid approach that blends immediacy with thoughtful analysis.
-But for that to work, publications like Vogue magazine need to fundamentally reimagine their relationship with audiences rather than just adapting their content formats.
+The future may lie in a hybrid approach that blends immediacy with thoughtful analysis.
+But for that to work, publications like Vogue need to fundamentally reimagine their relationship with audiences rather than just adapting their content formats.

 It is about having the best conversations, not the loudest megaphone.
-The winning brands in 2026 know this fact.
-Vogue, until it learns how to talk conversationally besides being artfully assertive, will simply become less and less relevant.
+The winning brands in 2026 already understand this.
+Until Vogue learns to be conversational alongside being authoritative, it will keep losing ground.

-The future of fashion lies with those who understand how to mix the transient and the lasting and the accessible and the aspirational.
-So, whether Vogue can transform that into that space, or whether it continues to be a beautiful relic of fashion in a more hierarchical past is, of course, the billion dollar question going forward into 2026 and beyond.
+The future of fashion belongs to those who understand how to balance the transient and the lasting, the accessible and the aspirational.
+Whether Vogue can find that balance or whether it becomes a beautiful relic of a more hierarchical fashion era is the billion dollar question heading into 2026 and beyond.
+One thing is certain though.
+The readers have already moved on.
+The only question is whether Vogue will follow.

 Mandy is a Dutch digital dash(aka nerd) running many platforms, including this one.
 She is a Dutch entrepreneur and writer but is also active in English.
 Branding and creating is what she does best.
 Next to that she works parttime as a social health worker/health care worker, guiding people to live their fullest and helping people with their problems.
 The combination is good for her and gives her the feeling she is giving back to society.
 After having a rough start back in 2015 she is back here again and want to travel more and meet need people (soulmates).
 She likes working and being busy is a blessing.
 Next to that she is spiritual and believes in karma. .